Skip to content

 Alina, Katya’s mom

-anya3In mid-December 2009, 18-month old Anna Vaprova was diagnosed with a malignant teratoma, an extremely rare type of cancerous tumor.
+Anna Anna was diagnosed with a malignant teratoma, an extremely rare type of cancerous tumor.
 Even though it grows very fast and metastasizes, it is considered curative, with proper and timely treatment.
 Since her diagnosis, Anna has endured more than most people will in a lifetime: countless hospitalizations, 10 rounds of aggressive chemotherapy, surgery to remove the tumor along with her tailbone, and numerous invasive tests.
-All in 12 agonizingly stressful months.

 March 23, 2011: Anna and her parents found a hospital in Dusseldorf, Germany, where Anna is offered hyperthermic chemotherapy and possibly surgery.
 Today they flew out of Moscow and Anna will start treatment shortly.